A simple concept

 - respond quickly to critical community issues

-- address community needs in a particular location or cause area
+- address identified community needs

 - enable collaborative philanthropy by making powerful connections between donors and community organisations for the long-term benefit of the community

-- make it easy for people to give back to the community and support the causes they care about
+- make it easy for people to give back to the community

 - provide knowledgeable and effective grants to community organisations and projects

 - provide leadership by advocating for and supporting important social issues.

 Community Foundations mobilise leadership and, because of their deep local knowledge, are uniquely placed to bring people, ideas, and resources together to address important issues effectively.
 They deliver funding, support local organisations doing great work, encourage innovation and new ways of doing things.

 Donors are supported in their giving and can see their tax deductible donations at work in the community.
 Because they take care of any compliance and administration obligations, Community Foundations free donors up to concentrate on supporting the causes they are passionate about.

 Community Foundations offer donors the opportunity to establish a Sub Fund or Named Fund, which could be named in honour of an individual, family, a cause or a place.
 With a Sub Fund or a Named Fund donors can recommend the preferred charities or causes they wish to support.